cyrex562/imgui-rs/docs/FONTS.md

 ![fonts debugging](https://user-images.githubusercontent.com/8225057/135429892-0e41ef8d-33c5-4991-bcf6-f997a0bcfd6b.png)

 - You can use the `UTF-8 Encoding viewer` in `Metrics/Debugger` to verify the content of your UTF-8 strings.
-From C/C += 1 code, you can call `ImGui::DebugTextEncoding("my string");` function to verify that your UTF-8 encoding is correct.
+From C/C += 1 code, you can call `Imgui::DebugTextEncoding("my string");` function to verify that your UTF-8 encoding is correct.

 ![UTF-8 Encoding viewer](https://user-images.githubusercontent.com/8225057/166505963-8a0d7899-8ee8-4558-abb2-1ae523dc02f9.png)